-The week is designed to raise awareness of aviation opportunities available to girls of all ages while celebrating the accomplishments of past and present women of aviation.
+The week aims to raise awareness of aviation opportunities among girls of all ages while celebrating the accomplishments of past and present women of aviation.

 We invite anyone who wishes to foster gender balance in aviation to plan activities during the week to honor women’s existing contributions to aviation as well as to engage and introduce girls and women to the opportunities that aviation offers.

 Activities such as flying events, factory and school open door events, museum special programs, and much more are organized to showcase today’s women of aviation as well as extend a warm welcome to female newcomers.

 Multiple challenges and contests such as the Fly It ForwardChallenge, the First to Solo™ Challenge, the Pink Paper Plane Challenge™ add fun and rewards to the overall experience.

 Women of Aviation Worldwide Week upcoming dates:

 Get involved and celebrate!

 Participating in the Women Of Aviation Worldwide Week celebrations is opened to anyone who wishes to foster gender balance in aviation, regardless of gender, affiliation, or geographical location.

 The initiative is powered by the Institute for Women Of Aviation Worldwide (iWOAW), a global industry alliance dedicated to fostering gender balance in the air and space industry.

 To connect with other like-minded individuals, register to become a member of our exclusive online community.
 It is free!